dev-madhurendra/OOPs/.github/PULL_REQUEST_TEMPLATE.md

 ### Describe your change

 - [ ] Add a concept ?
-- [ ] Fix a bug or typo in an existing algorithm?
+- [ ] Fix a bug or typo in an existing concept ?
 - [ ] Documentation change?

 ### Checklist